alielfilali01/blog-md-diff/blog-v2.md

 ### Dynamic Evaluation and Ranking Analysis

-Adopting dynamic evaluation cycles introduces the challenge of ensuring that our benchmark and evaluation pipeline remain consistent and reliable across releases.
-To illustrate this, we analyze the ranking differences among the top 10 models across various dataset versions and system prompt configurations.
+Maintaining consistency and reliability in our benchmark and evaluation pipeline is crucial as we introduce dynamic evaluation cycles.
+To ensure this, we analyzed ranking variations among the top 10 models across different dataset versions and system prompt configurations.

 #### Analysis of Ranking Changes

 We analyzed model performance under two evaluation scenarios:

-- Compared SP1 vs. SP2 using the latest AraGen version (**AraGen-03-25**).
+- Compared previous system prompt (SP1) vs. current system prompt (SP2) using the latest AraGen version (**AraGen-03-25**).
 - Assessed the impact of updating both the dataset and judge system prompt.

 The overall rankings were stable, with the top-performing model (*o1-2024-12-17*) consistently maintaining its lead.
 Notably, we observed a swap in rankings between two Claude models, underscoring the sensitivity of our evaluation approach, especially given their initially close scores.